matatk/landmarks/README.md

         -   if you have [`web-ext`](https://github.com/mozilla/web-ext) installed, issue `npm run start:firefox` to open Firefox with Landmarks loaded.
 It will keep itself up-to-date when you re-build.
     -   **Chrome:** follow [Google's instructions on loading the extension](https://developer.chrome.com/extensions/getstarted#unpacked).
     -   **Opera:** refer to [Testing and Debugging](https://dev.opera.com/extensions/testing/).
+	-   **Edge:** use the [Adding, moving, and removing extensions for Microsoft Edge](https://docs.microsoft.com/en-us/microsoft-edge/extensions/guides/adding-and-removing-extensions) instructions on Microsoft's developer site.

 Some further info on the test/build process: